 NCAA Hit With Antitrust Suit Over Athlete Year-To-Play Rules

-Law360, Chicago (November 15, 2016, 6:21 PM EST) -- A former Northwestern University basketball player hit the school and the National Collegiate Athletic Association with class allegations Monday that rules requiring college athletes to wait a year to play after transferring schools violate antitrust laws.
+By Diana Novak Jones (November 15, 2016, 6:21 PM EST) -- A former Northwestern University basketball player hit the school and the National Collegiate Athletic Association with class allegations Monday that rules requiring college athletes to wait a year to play after transferring schools violate antitrust laws.

 In his putative class action filed in Illinois federal court, Johnnie Vassar, whom the school had recruited as a point guard before the 2014 season, claims that NCAA rules barring athletes from playing certain sports immediately after transferring to another Division 1 school hampers the athletes' ability to participate in the competitive market for their talents.

 Vassar says he had accepted an offer to play...

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.